Apteco/AptecoPSFramework/AptecoPSFramework/readme.md

 More information about the update is in the installation section above.

+If the channel does not work after an update, you should try to restart the FastStats service.

 ### Uninstall

 If you don't want to use the script anymore, just remove it with